Muhnyx/PSRG_website/content/authors/sarp/_index.md

 ---
 # Display name
-title: Muhseen Musthafa
+title: Sarp Ozel

 # Full name (for SEO)
-first_name: Muhseen
+first_name: Sarp
-last_name: Musthafa
+last_name: Ozel

 # Username (this should match the folder name)
 authors:
-  - muhseen
+  - sarp

 # Is this the primary user of the site?
 superuser: false